-An atmospheric wave source can be defined using the Eliassen-Palm (EP) flux (Eliassen and Palm, 1961) divergence, which emerges in wave-mean flow interaction theories within the transformed Eulerian mean perspective (e.g., Andrews and McIntyre, 1976; Edmon et al., 1980).
+Source of atmospheric waves is often defined using the Eliassen-Palm (EP) flux (Eliassen and Palm, 1961) divergence, which emerges in wave-mean flow interaction theories within the transformed Eulerian mean perspective (e.g., Andrews and McIntyre, 1976; Edmon et al., 1980).
 To demonstrate the relations between the eddies and the mean flow we use a quasi-geostrophic (QG) framework based on interactions between linear waves and the mean flow.
-Note that despite the limitations of the linear 75 wave assumption such a framework has been successfully used in the past for studying stratospheric and tropospheric dynamics as well as their coupling (e.g., Plumb, 2013).
-This is arguably due to the fact that the coupling between the waves and the mean flow is still non-linear in this QG framework.
+Note that despite the limitations of the linear 75 wave assumption such a framework has been successfully used in the past for studying stratospheric and tropospheric dynamics as well as their coupling (e.g. Plumb, 2013).
+This is arguably due to the fact that wave-mean flow coupling is fundamentally non-linear in this QG framework.
 The QG equations for the eddies and the mean flow are then (e.g., Andrews and McIntyre, 1976; Edmon et al., 1980)